JCCyC/hdbdos-16k/README-16K.txt

 - LOAD CHR$ to load an alternate text font for different code pages, either in its standard location when in RAM mode, or in user memory when in ROM mode
 - A subset of ANSI control codes for use as a terminal
+- Support for lowercase when using a T1 VDG

 WIP:

 - Allow putting BASIC in 6309 Native Mode, i.e., change interrupt handling for different stack layout in NMI (simple) and IRQ (complicated) handlers.
-- Support for text-mode inverse video and (in the 6847T1) lowercase

 SUMMARY OF CHANGES: